yuktank/Credit-card-fraud-detection/README.md

-# Credit card fraud detection uisng Machine Learning
+# Credit card fraud detection using Machine Learning

 The dataset for this project was obtained from kaggle website.